zucchivan/zucchivan/README.md

 I'm not really sure how to write proper clever funny bios so I'm just gonna stick with the basic:

-- 🔭 Currently working with: Java; Spring; Relational Databases (mostly MySQL); Cloud infrastructure (a ton of AWS services, some on-premise OpenShift); a little bit of React here and there;
+- 🔭 Currently working with: Java; Spring; Relational Databases (mostly MySQL); Cloud infrastructure (on-premise OpenShift, some AWS); a little bit of React here and there;

 - 📈 Most used programming languages: Java (by a lot), JavaScript & Python.

 - 🌱 Currently learning:
-  * Go
   * Getting the hang of WASM
   * Trying to figure quantum-safe cryptography
+  * GraalVM & Memory Safeness with JVM languages

 - 📫 How to reach me: For professional reasons, preferably on [LinkedIn](https://www.linkedin.com/in/zucchivan/).
-For other purposes you can reach me out on Telegram (same user);
+For other purposes you can reach me out on Telegram (same username);

 - 😄 Pronouns: He/Him;